 You have heard how meditation is good for your health.
-Here are is an easy-to-learn two-step beginning meditation process.
+Here are is an easy-to-learn two-step beginning meditation script.

 What is Meditation?

-We think the best way to define meditation is any method that calms or stops our internal dialogue.
+We think the best way to define meditation is any method that calms the mind or stops our internal dialogue.
 When we stop the internal chatter, we enter a sacred space of silence.

 Meditation is a way to connect with our inner peace.
 It’s good for overall health and wellness because the practice of meditation makes us more mindful, peaceful, and calm.
 And so, it’s not only good for you but everyone around you.